-The .ie domain now accounts for 52.6% of all domains hosted in Ireland, followed by .com (30.8%) and .uk (7.6%).
-Since 2010, .ie gained over 12 percentage points in market share of Ireland's hosted domains from .com, indicating that .ie is the domain-of-choice for Irish business and citizens.
-During the pandemic, a local .ie web address has been a lifeline, a way to mitigate the worst effects of the physical lockdown.
-It has advantageously positioned many businesses for a more digitally integrated post-Covid-19 economy.
-Because every applicant is validated, a .ie website is a great way for Irish businesses to demonstrate their trustworthiness to customers.
+The .ie domain now accounts for 53.6% of all top level domains hosted in Ireland, up 1 percentage point year-on-year, followed by .com (30%) and .uk (7.4%).
+It continues to be the domain-of-choice for Irish business, communities and citizens.
+The trustworthiness of a .ie domain is also internationally recognised by The SpamHaus Project, an international non-profit organisation that tracks spam and related cyber threats.
+A .ie website is a great way for Irish businesses to demonstrate their trustworthiness to customers.